Understand and Select Language Models (LLMs)

 Available Models

 Section titled “Available Models”Which language models are available to you is determined by your administrator.
 The default model for your organization is also set by the administrator.
-The following models are currently available:
+You can see the available models in the model selector in the chat input area.
+Each model is shown with a star indicator that indicates its performance tier (see Model Tiers).

 Which Model Should I Choose?